Joseph Cotten: Illness and death

 On June 8, 1981, Cotten experienced a heart attack followed by a stroke that affected his brain's speech center.
-He began years of therapy which in time made it possible for him to speak again.
-As he began to recover, he and Orson Welles talked on the phone each week for a couple of hours.
-"He was strong and supportive", Cotten wrote, "and whenever I used the wrong word (which was frequently) he would say, 'That's a much better word, Jo, I'm going to use it.'"
-He and Welles would meet for lunch and reminisce.
-When Cotten announced he had written a book, Welles asked for the manuscript and read it that night.
+He began years of therapy that restored his ability to speak.
+As he began to recover, he and Welles talked on the phone each week for hours.

-In a phone conversation on October 9, 1985, Welles told his friend and mentor Roger Hill that Cotten had written a book, and Hill asked how it read.
-"Gentle, witty, and self-effacing, just like Jo", Welles replied.
-"My only complaint is that it's too brief."
-Welles died the following day.
-"Somewhere among his possessions is a manuscript of this book", Cotten wrote on the last page of his autobiography, published in 1987 under the title Vanity Will Get You Somewhere.

-In 1990, Cotten's larynx was removed due to cancer.
-He died on February 6, 1994, of pneumonia, at the age of 88.
+In 1990, Cotten's larynx was removed because of cancer.
+He died on February 6, 1994, of pneumonia at the age of 88.
 He was buried at Blandford Cemetery in Petersburg, Virginia.

+Acting credits

-Accolades
+Accolades and legacy

-At the 10th Venice International Film Festival, Cotten was given the Volpi Cup for Best Actor for his performance in the film Portrait of Jennie (1948).
+At the 10th Venice International Film Festival, Cotten was awarded the Volpi Cup for Best Actor for his performance in the film Portrait of Jennie (1948).
 He was also given a star on the Hollywood Walk of Fame in 1960.

-Cultural references

-Cotten was portrayed by Tim Robbins in the 1985 TV film Malice in Wonderland, James Tupper in the film Me and Orson Welles (2008) and by Matthew Glave in the television series Feud (2017), which depicts the filming of Hush...Hush, Sweet Charlotte.
+Cotten was portrayed by Tim Robbins in the 1985 TV film Malice in Wonderland, by James Tupper in the film Me and Orson Welles (2008) and by Matthew Glave in the television series Feud (2017), which depicts the filming of Hush...Hush, Sweet Charlotte.